sparrow-platform/sparrow/README.md

 Sparrow AI API (Currently on GCP Kubernetes) to IBM Kubernetes service Sparrow Android App medical records cloud backup (Currently on Google Firebase) to IBM Kubernetes/VPC Infrastructure
 ```

+<br><br><br>
+# Opensource software
+Sparrow Platform is "Built for community, by the community" (Apache 2.0 license).
+We invite Developers and medical experts to improve Sparrow Platform.<br>

+## How can developers contribute?
+- Bring existing applications to Sparrow by building Sparrow Applets
+- Help us improve Sparrow Platform by helping us fix bugs and add features

+## How can medical experts contribute?
+- Help us improve Sparrow AI content
+- Improve Sparrow CBT
+- Onboard Sparrow to help disaster victims when they need help